 2. It can often be described as hearing aid compatible.

-Once connected in this way, which is achieved simply through proximity, the output from the phone is transmitted directly to the hearing aid and then amplified by the settings within the hearing aid.
-This, therefore, means the phone is not providing the volume/amplification but rather the hearing aid at whatever level has been programmed for the individual and their hearing loss levels.
-In addition, the phone also has the ability to provide a much greater than normal volume level straight from the handset and as such, many people choose to use these phones without their hearing aids.
+Once connected, the output from the phone is transmitted directly to the hearing aid and then amplified by the settings within the device.
+Therefore, the phone is not providing the volume/amplification but rather the hearing aid is at whatever level has been programmed for the individual and their hearing loss.
+In addition, these phones also have the ability to provide a much greater than normal volume level straight from the handset.
+As such, many people choose to use these phones without their hearing aids.

 The fact that these types of phones offer both of these two separate benefits with the same goal in mind (that of helping people hear better on the phone) makes them particularly good value for money and also distinguishes them from some ‘big button’ phones that purport to help with this issue.